mybaditssam/Server-Side-API/README.md

 ## Project Structure
 The project consists of:

-- index.html
+- HTML
-- style.css
+- CSS
-- main.js
+- Javascript

 ## Getting Started
 To run the project follow these steps: